astropy/astropy/docs/io/ascii/write.rst

     2 world
     3 !!!

+..
+  EXAMPLE END

-Dict of lists
+Dict of Lists
 -------------

 A dictionary containing iterable objects can serve as input to |write|.
 Each dict key is taken as the column name while the value must be an iterable object containing the corresponding column values.

-Since a Python dictionary is not ordered the output column order will be unpredictable unless the ``names`` argument is provided.
+Since a Python dictionary is not ordered, the output column order will be unpredictable unless the ``names`` argument is provided.

 ::